 Mint Creek Farm

 Harry and his wife Gwen founded Mint Creek Farm in 1992, qualifying them as pioneers in the now fast-growing market for grass-fed, pasture-raised livestock.
-Their daughter and son now work in business operations on their ranch, located about 25 miles southwest of Kankakee near the southern edge of metropolitan Chicago.
+Their ranch, located about 25 miles southwest of Kankakee near the southern edge of metropolitan Chicago.
 Check out mintcreekfarm.com

 As Harry describes it, “Mint Creek Farm raises premium, grass-fed meats for the Chicago area.
 We are a family farm, grazing our livestock on Certified Organic central Illinois pasture.
 We produce grass-fed lamb, grass-fed beef, pastured pork, and pasture-raised goat.
 In addition to our pastured livestock, we raise pastured poultry, including duck, chicken, and turkey.”

-Mint Creek products can be purchased at 10 Chicago farmers markets during the spring/summer season and four indoor markets during the late fall and winter, as well as select grocery stores.
+Mint Creek products can be purchased at many Chicago farmers markets, and they have a meat CSA.
 They supply meats to some of Chicago’s top restaurants.